DaneVass/BARtab/README.md

 ### STARCODE

 If no reference is provided, the consensus barcode repertoire is derived using [starcode](https://github.com/gui11aume/starcode).
 Starcode clusters the filtered and trimmed barcode sequences based on their Levenshtein distance.
-The maximum distance by default is `min(8, 2 + [median seq length]/30)` but can be set with the parameter `cluster_distance`.
+The default distance is `min(8, 2 + [median seq length]/30)` but can be set with the parameter `cluster_distance`.

+From the starcode manual:

+> The clustering method is Message Passing.
+This means that clusters are built bottom-up by merging small clusters into bigger ones.
+The process is recursive, so sequences in a cluster may not be neighbors, i.e., they may not be within the specified Levenshtein distance.
+If this must be the case, use sphere clustering instead.

+> The clustering ratio is 5.
+This means that a cluster can absorb a smaller one only if it is at least five times bigger.
+A practical implication is that clusters of similar size are not merged.
+You can choose another threshold for merging clusters.

+When barcodes are aligned to a reference, `--cluster_unmapped` can be set to `true` to cluster unmapped barcode reads.

 Output files:
-- `starcode/<sample_id>_starcode.tsv`: barcode counts with sequence of centroid of each barcode cluster and read count
+- `starcode/<sample_id>[_unmapped]_starcode.tsv`: barcode counts with sequence of centroid of each barcode cluster and read count

 ### COMBINE_BARCODE_COUNTS